bolotKasybekov/audit-aws/README.md

 ## Optional variables with default

 ### `AUDIT_AWS_CLOUDTRAIL_ALERT_LIST`:
   * description: Which alerts would you like to check for?
 Default is all Cloudtrail alerts.
-Possible values are cloudtrail-service-disabled,cloudtrail-no-global-trails,cloudtrail-inventory
+Possible values are cloudtrail-inventory,cloudtrail-service-disabled,cloudtrail-log-file-validating,cloudtrail-logs-cloudwatch,cloudtrail-no-global-trails
-  * default: cloudtrail-service-disabled, cloudtrail-no-global-trails
+  * default: cloudtrail-service-disabled, cloudtrail-log-file-validating, cloudtrail-logs-cloudwatch, cloudtrail-no-global-trails

 ### `AUDIT_AWS_REDSHIFT_ALERT_LIST`:
   * description: Which alerts would you like to check for?
 Default is all Redshift alerts.
 Choices are redshift-publicly-accessible,redshift-encrypted,redshift-no-version-upgrade,redshift-no-require-ssl,redshift-no-s3-logging,redshift-no-user-logging,redshift-snapshot-retention,redshift-inventory